 Con.
 Customization time and costs

 SharePoint intranets are customization-friendly, however, you should keep in mind that the customization will require time and investments.
-The above-mentioned report shows that the average time of creating a new intranet reduced significantly from 6.2 years in 2011 to 1.4 year in 2017.
+The above-mentioned report by the Nielsen Norman Group shows that the average time of creating a new intranet reduced significantly from 6.2 years in 2011 to 1.2 years in 2018.
 Still, you should be ready for this 1+ year intranet customization period.
-As for the customization/price ratio, it’s very simple: the deeper you want to customize your intranet, the heavier will be your final bill.
+As for the customization/price ratio, it’s very simple: the deeper you want to customize your intranet, the bigger your final bill will be.

 Integration of a SharePoint intranet with enterprise systems